 Mespil Hotel Dublin was our home away from home when touring the city.
 The welcome and service was excellent and the location was perfection.
 While Mespil faces a busy road, I had no trouble sleeping.
 More on the Mespil Hotel next week.

-Day 2 in Dublin was electric – literally.
+The second day in Dublin was electric – literally.
 I’ve zip lined and surfed and done a few crazy fun activities over the years as a travel and lifestyle writer but this was my first adventure on an electric bike.
 Lazy Bike Tours was an incredible way to see highlights of the city.
 Highly recommend doing this, even in the rain.
 Our guide knew so much about the history of the city.
 We even heard a few quirky trivia bits about the local graveyards and legendary director Bram Stoker, Irish of course.

 At first, when we hopped onto the electric bikes I was a bit worried about riding on the roads all over such a busy city.
 But traffic seemed pretty used to bikes and tourists too.